revalew/zaowr-py-package/docs/USAGE.md

 After importing the package we can use the function to calculate the disparity map and optionally save it and/or show it.
 We have to specify the path to the left and right images (**already rectified images!**), the block size, the number of disparities, the minimum disparity, the maximum disparity, the window size, the disparity calculation method, the save disparity map and/or show disparity map parameters.

 We can choose the disparity calculation method between StereoBM, StereoSGBM, Custom 1 and Custom 2.
 Depending on the disparity calculation method, we have to specify different parameters.

+We can normalize the disparity map using the `normalizeDisparityMap` and `normalizeDisparityMapRange` parameters (8-bit, 16-bit, 24-bit, 32-bit).

 We can also show the map using the `showDisparityMap` parameter with or without saving.